zjupgx/diverge4/README.md

 ## Quick Start

+### Input Requirements

+1. **Multiple Sequence Alignment (MSA) File**:
+   - Supported formats: FASTA or CLUSTAL
+   - Only amino acid alignments are allowed
+   - Gaps (-) are allowed in the alignment

+2. **Phylogenetic Tree File**:
+   - Must be in Newick format
+   - Branch lengths are optional but recommended
+   - Internal node names should be removed to prevent program crashes
+   - Tree depth must be at least 3 for proper analysis

 ### Example Usage

 Here's a simple example demonstrating how to use DIVERGE v4 for functional divergence analysis: